baeksoo97/conflict-detector/README.md

 1. Chatbot immediately detects the conflict and warns users who engage in the conflict.
 If the conflict is not resolved even after 30 minutes, it warns again.
 2. Every time a conflict is resolved, chatbot sends a conflict resolved message one time.
-3. Chatbot predicts the probability of a direct conflict with each of other users when a user starts editing a new file.
-4. The authentication is needed only one time.
+3. The authentication is needed only one time.
-5. Chatbot should detect user data every 5 minutes.
+4. Chatbotß should detect user data every 5 minutes.
 Crawling repository should be done every 4 hours.
-6. Chatbot should respond to user within 3 minutes.
+5. Chatbot should respond to user within 3 minutes.

 ## Algorithm